liferay/liferay-docs/userGuide/en/chapters/05-document-management.markdown

 for faster and higher-quality previews and conversions.
 Xuggler allows for audio and video previews, lets you play audio and video files in your browser, and extracts thumbnails from video files.
-Please see the *External Services* section of chapter 17 for instructions on how to configure Liferay to use these tools.
+Please see the *External Services* section of chapter 17 for how to configure Liferay to use these tools.

 With the above tools installed and enabled, the Documents and Media library looks like this: